Computing Systemic Risk Measures with Graph Neural Networks: Introduction

 This article continues as follows.
-In Section \ref{section:2} we introduce the domain of graphs that is relevant when interpreting financial networks as graphs.
-Furthermore, we present the contagion model of \citet{EisNoe} and the aggregation function that we consider in this framework.
-In Section \ref{section:3} we introduce our systemic risk measures of random financial networks.
-Section \ref{section:4} provides a reformulation of systemic risk measures that yields an iterative optimisation algorithm for their computation.
-In Section \ref{section:6} we discuss FNNs and GNNs and characterise \textit{permutation equivariant node labeling functions}.
-Motivated by this result we introduce the novel (X)PENN neural network architecture and discuss their theoretical properties.
+In Section \ref{section:preliminaries}, we introduce the domain of graphs that is relevant when interpreting financial networks as graphs.
+Furthermore, we present the contagion model of \citet{EisNoe} and the aggregation functions that we consider in this framework.
+In Section \ref{section:systemic_risk}, we introduce our systemic risk measures of random financial networks.
+Section \ref{section:sys_risk_reformulation} provides a reformulation of systemic risk measures that yields an iterative optimisation algorithm for their computation.
+In Section \ref{section:neural_networks}, we discuss FNNs and GNNs and characterise \textit{permutation-equivariant node-labelling functions}.
+Motivated by this result we introduce the (X)PENN neural network architecture and discuss its theoretical properties.
 Section \ref{section:numerical_experiments} contains numerical experiments where we compare the performance of FNNs, GNNs, (X)PENNs and other benchmark approaches.
-In the first experiments we investigate a toy example where the minimal amount of bailout capital and its allocation is known.
-The next experiment investigates the situation where we try to allocate a fixed amount of bailout capital optimally.
-Finally, the third experiment considers the approximation of the systemic risk measure, i.e.\ finding the minimal amount of bailout capital that secures the future network when distributed optimally.